 Then the ghostly apparition of a blurred-face woman starts to haunt his waking world.

 This novella is a quick, entertaining read with romance, comedy, and a shocking supernatural threat.
 It begins like a rom-com with a pair of best friends, Tim and Naomi, coming to terms with previously unacknowledged feelings when Naomi flies home to Hong Kong for her sister’s wedding.
 Then Tim has a disturbing dream and the story veers into creepy horror as his dreams come true in the worst way.
 This wishy-washy slacker has to find his inner hero to save the woman he loves … from herself.

 I enjoyed Tim and Naomi’s easygoing friendship and banter.
 They know each other well and have their own language.
 It was no surprise that they had feelings for each other, and also no surprise that they were reluctant to jeopardize their friendship.
 The supernatural threat was shocking and spooky.
 I like that the ending was hopeful without being completely resolved.

-Available on Bookshop.org HERE.
+Available at Auntie’s HERE.

-Available on Barnes and Noble HERE.
+Available at Barnes & Noble HERE.

 Available on Amazon HERE.